Stazer/autonomouscabs/website/website.md

 ### Future work
 As stated in the summary if we would continue to work on this project the next step would be the proper integration of all subsystems.
-Furthermore the cost calculation in the cab provision algorithm should be reworked.
-The calculation should be expanded so that the waiting time of the new passenger is taken into account as well and weighs more heavily the further away `current` is from `src`.
+Furthermore the cost calculation in the cab provision algorithm should be reworked so that the waiting time of the new passenger is taken into account as well.